yy/netsci-course/m08-communities/community_detection_assignment.md

 For the first part of the assignment download the [American college football network](http://www-personal.umich.edu/~mejn/netdata/) and use it to complete the assignment (note: the force atlas layout is usually pretty good for visualizing networks with community structure).

 1. Adjust the resolution of the community detection algorithm and get a sense of what communities are formed at different resolutions.
 Pick a resolution that makes sense to you.
-Give a physical interpretation of the communities and justify your choice for the resolution parameter.
+Provide an interpretation of the communities and justify your choice for the resolution parameter.
 2. Calculate the betweenness centrality for the nodes in the network and create a visualization which shows both the betweenness centrality and community membership (save this figure).
 How are betweenness centrality and community structure related?

 Now download a graph of your choosing (this can be a network you are investigating for you final project):